sjhoeksma/docs4it/_framework/02-01-cloud-resourcing.md

 organization’s needs.
 These teams need to develop the skills necessary to understand cloud technologies, and they may need to update processes for forecasting future staffing requirements.

+When building you teams have a look at the [role descriptions](/roles) we made.